 Victoria Eman in The Netherlands put "Live My Dreams," "All Roads Lead To You," "I Promise," "Love Me Just A Little" & The Truth" on her albums.
 She recorded her own tracks for "Live My Dreams."

 I met Annie Bushmeyer in a karaoke bar.
 I showed her "Born To Sing."
 We went to the ascap studio and did some work tapes.
 Then came the crossroads.
 It was either quit or take her to Direct Image.
 We laid tracks on September 30, 2014.
 It was a wild ride!
 Kenny had raised his rates, and the approaching winter was to be a hard one.
-The redeeming factor was that Kenny's musicians had shed all pretense of old country.
+The redeeming factor was that Kenny's musicians had shed all pretense of country.
 They offered a mix of rock & blues with Annie's vocals topping it off!
-By February, 2015, I had completed 6 songs: "Live My Dreams," "Born To Sing," "All Roads Lead To You," "I Looked Twice!," "Hard Earned Love," & "Love Me Just A Little."
+By February, 2015, we had completed 6 songs: "Live My Dreams," "Born To Sing," "All Roads Lead To You," "I Looked Twice!," "Hard Earned Love," & "Love Me Just A Little."
 I got them on Internet radio, and Johnny T pressed CDs.